magento/devdocs/guides/v1.0/extension-dev-guide/package_module.md

 <h2 id="packaging">Package and publish an extension</h2>

-After you have created the `composer.json` file and placed it in the root directory of the extension, Composer can recognize your package as compatible with its deployment strategy.
+After you have created the extension's `composer.json` file in the root directory of the extension, Composer can recognize your package as compatible with its deployment strategy.
 Such packages can be published to a code repository (GitHub, SVN, etc.), packagist.org, or on your own private package repository.

 <h3 id="hosting">Hosting on GitHub and Packagist</h3>
 Prerequisite: git must be set up on your machine.